Dig Finds Evidence Of Another Bethlehem

-SHEERA FRANKEL, BYLINE: One hundred miles north of where the pilgrims gathered, shepherds still guide their flocks through green unspoiled hills and few give notice to the tucked-away village with the odd sounding name: Bethlehem of the Galilee.
-Except for archaeologists, who have excavated there.
-They say there is ample evidence that this Bethlehem is the Bethlehem of Christ's birth.
+About 100 miles north of where the pilgrims gathered, shepherds still guide their flocks through green unspoiled hills, and few give notice to the tucked-away village with the odd sounding name: Bethlehem of the Galilee.
+But archaeologists who have excavated there say there is ample evidence that this Bethlehem is the Bethlehem of Christ's birth.

-OSHRI: It was inhabited by Jews.
-And I know it was Jews because we found the remnants of an industry of stone vessels, and it was used only by Jews and only in the period of Jesus.
+"It was inhabited by Jews.
+I know it was Jews because we found here remnants of an industry of stone vessels, and it was used only by Jews and only in the period of Jesus," Oshri says.

-FRANKEL: Aviram also found artifacts which showed that a few centuries later the community had become Christians and had built a large and ornate church.
+He also found artifacts which showed that a few centuries later the community had become Christians and had built a large and ornate church.
 He says there is significant evidence that in early Christianity this Bethlehem was celebrated as the birthplace of Christ.
 The emperor Justinian boasted of building a fortification wall around the village to protect it.
 The ruins of that wall, says Oshri, still circle parts of the Galilee village today.

 Paula Fredriksen, an American scholar of the historical Jesus, says that early Christianity only started to pay attention to the Judean Bethlehem in the fourth century, when the Emperor Constantine declared Christianity the official religion of the Roman Empire.

-According to the Old Testament, Judean Bethlehem was the city of David, where the future messiah would be born.
-Fredriksen says that it would make sense for early Christianity to focus on that Bethlehem.
+According to the Old Testament, Judean Bethlehem was the City of David where the future messiah would be born.
+Fredriksen says that it would make sense for early Christianity to focus on that Bethlehem

-PAULA FREDRIKSEN: The Bethlehem that's the only Bethlehem that matters for the tradition is David's Bethlehem.
-And David's Bethlehem quite specifically is in Judea.
+"The Bethlehem that's the only Bethlehem that matters for the tradition is David's Bethlehem," Fredriksen says.
+"And David's Bethlehem quite specifically is in Judea."

 Oshri draws similar conclusions.
 He says that for devout Christians, the story of Jesus and his birth is inextricably linked to the internationally known city of Bethlehem.

-OSHRI: ...is wrong?
-I don't think it will have any influence.
-The tradition is one thing.
+"I don't think it will have any influence," he says.
+"The tradition is one thing.
 People will go on believing.
-And I can understand it.
+And I can understand it."